François de Beaumont

 Baron des Adrets François de Beaumont.

 François de Beaumont, baron des Adrets (c.
-1512/1513 – 2 February 1587) was a Provincial military leader.
+1512/1513 – 2 February 1587), was a Provençal military leader.
 He fought for the Valois monarchy during the Italian Wars distinguishing himself under Marshal Brissac.
 He fought against the crown for the Huguenot rebels during the first French Wars of Religion.
 Conducting himself with great brutality in his campaigns, he supported the crown in the subsequent civil wars.
 Having retired, he died on his estates in 1587.